-Side Effects and Signs of Constipation
+Symptoms and Side Effects of Constipation

 Infrequent bowel movements can cause all sorts of ailments including:

 If you experience constipation, resorting to laxatives is not the answer.
-Regular laxative use can be quite harmful, destroying healthy intestinal bacteria, damaging the colon and leading to laxative dependence, dehydration, chronic constipation, and even death.
+Regular laxative use can be quite harmful, destroying healthy intestinal bacteria, micobiome disturbance, damaging the colon and leading to laxative dependence, dehydration, chronic constipation, and even death.

 The first step toward healing is to identify the root cause of constipation.